 5. Cash Flow Statement:

-To summarise, the Cash flow statement helps to know the cash inflow and cash outflow and reconcile the cash position of a company.
+To summarize, the Cash flow statement helps to know the cash inflow and cash outflow and reconcile the cash position of a company.
 This statement proves quite handy for investors.

 6. Compound Interest: